+CE #2: Staff Time Savings

+Unit of Baseline Benchmark Outcome Benchmark

+Measurement Achieved?

+Total time to Total amount of Expected amount of Actual amount of Outcome meets or

+complete the task staff time dedicated total staff time total staff time exceeds the

+in staff hours to the task prior to dedicated to the dedicated to the benchmark

+task after task after

-CE #2: Staff Time Savings Unit of Baseline Benchmark Outcome Benchmark Measurement Achieved?
-Total time to complete the task in staff hours Total amount of staff time dedicated to the task prior to implementation of the activity Expected amount of total staff time dedicated to the task after implementation of the activity (in hours) Actual amount of total staff time dedicated to the task after implementation of the activity (in hours) Outcome meets or exceeds the benchmark 36 residents x 3 36 residents x 1 2015= 40 residents Benchmark met hours= 108 hours hour= 36 hours x 1 hour= 40 hours
+implementation of the activity implementation of the activity (in hours) implementation of the activity (in hours) 41 residents x 3 41 residents x 1 2016= 41 residents Benchmark met hours= 123 hours hour= 41 hours x 1 hour= 41 hours

+CE #3: Decrease in Error Rate of Task Execution

+Unit of Baseline Benchmark Outcome Benchmark

+Measurement Achieved?

-CE #3: Decrease in Error Rate of Task Execution Unit of Baseline Benchmark Outcome Benchmark Measurement Achieved?
-Average error rate Average error rate Expected average Actual average error Outcome meets or in completing a task of task prior to error rate of task rate of task after exceeds the as a percentage implementation of after implementation of benchmark (decrease) the activity implementation of the activity (percentage) the activity (percentage) (percentage) 3% 0% 0% Benchmark met
+Average error rate in completing a task as a percentage (decrease) Average error rate of task prior to implementation of the activity (percentage) Expected average error rate of task after implementation of the activity (percentage) Actual average error rate of task after implementation of the activity (percentage) Outcome meets or exceeds the benchmark

+3% 0% 0% Benchmark met

 CE#5: Increase in Agency Rent Revenue Unit of Baseline Benchmark Outcomes Benchmark Measurement Achieved?
-Rent revenue in dollars (increase) Rent revenue prior to implementation of the activity (in dollars) Expected rent revenue after implementation of the activity (in dollars) Actual rent revenue after implementation of the activity (dollars) Outcome meets or exceeds the benchmark \$36,865 (December) \$35,000 monthly rent (December) 2015- \$38,010 monthly rent (December) Excludes Elderly/ Benchmark met
+Rent revenue in dollars (increase) Rent revenue prior to implementation of the activity (in dollars) Expected rent revenue after implementation of the activity (in dollars) Actual rent revenue after implementation of the activity (dollars) Outcome meets or exceeds the benchmark \$36,865 (December) \$35,000 monthly rent (December) 2016-\$41,204 monthly rent (December) Excludes Elderly Benchmark met